ESL Credit Courses

 - Undergraduates who have earned a grade of C- or lower in an ESL course will be required to repeat and pass the ESL course with a grade of C or higher before the requirement is considered fulfilled.

 - Graduate students who test into ESL courses are required to register for at least one ESL course each semester.
 Students who fail to do so will not be allowed to register for the following session.
+Graduate students must earn a grade of C- or higher to satisfy the requirement.
 This requirement is monitored by the Graduate College.

 - Students must be enrolled in The University of Iowa in order to take ESL credit classes.
 Individuals such as post-docs and visiting professors who are interested in taking ESL classes must also be enrolled in the University in order to take ESL classes.
 For information regarding special student enrollment procedures, please contact the Admissions Office (107 Calvin Hall, Iowa City, IA 52242-1396).
 The Admissions Office can be reached via e-mail at email@example.com and by phone at (319) 335-3847 or (800) 553-4692.